Oakland Mills High School

-Oakland Mills High School was established in 1973 as one of the first high schools to serve the planned developed new U.S. town of Columbia, Maryland area, established by James Rouse and his Rouse Company in 1967 in Howard County, midway between Baltimore and Washington, D.C.
-It is part of the Howard County Public Schools system (HCPSS).
+Oakland Mills High School was established in 1973 as one of the first high schools to serve the planned community of Columbia, Maryland, established by James Rouse and his company, The Rouse Company in 1967 in Howard County, midway between Baltimore and Washington, D.C.
+It is part of the Howard County Public School System (HCPSS).

 The building had its first renovation in 1991, and another in 1998.
 A new addition was put onto OMHS in 2004, the "new wing," raising its total capacity to 1,400 students.

 Recently, both Oakland Mills High School and Oakland Mills Middle School were affected by a mold issue which required renovations to both schools.
-While Oakland Mills High has not needed more renovations, after Oakland Mills Middle suffered a fire early January 2016, it was discovered that the mold issue was not solved and required more renovations.
-It is unknown if there is any mold currently in Oakland Mills High School.
+The mold issue still has not been solved and mold was discovered in the media center in September 2023.

 Demographics

 Oakland Mills is one of the largest minority-majority schools in the Howard County Public School System.
 Of the student body, 43.9% are African American, 20.2% are White, 21.6% are Hispanic, 6.6% are Asian, 0% are Native American, and 7.2% are two or more races.

 For students receiving special services in the 2016-2017 year, as many as 6.1% were with limited English proficiency, 44.9% received free/reduced lunches, and 10.1% were enrolled in special education.
 The graduation rate was 90.4%.